 At a glance: AppsFlyer decodes and transforms the conversion value set by you into events.
-The events are used to populate the SKAdNetwork dashboard, raw data, and postbacks to partners.
+The events are used to populate the SKAN dashboard, raw data, and postbacks to partners.

-Advertisers use the custom conversion value decode solution as an alternative to the AppsFlyer SKAdNetwork measurement types available in the user interface.
-If you select decode custom conversion, it means you are responsible for setting updateConversionValue according to your app logic.
+Advertisers use conversion value decode as an alternative to using options available in Conversion Studio.
+If you use Decode, it means you are responsible for setting updatePostbackConversionValue according to your app logic.

-Apart from setting the conversion value in the app, the remainder of the flow, features, and reporting options are the same as those described in the SKAdNetwork solution guide.
-This means that at the expiry of the measurement window (controlled by you), iOS sends the postback to the ad network who forwards it to AppsFlyer.
-AppsFlyer decodes the conversion value according to your mapping into events processed just like decoded conversion values set by the SDK.
+Apart from setting the conversion value (CV) in the app, the remainder of the flow, features, and reporting options are the same as those described in the SKAN solution guide.
+This means that at the expiry of the activity window (controlled by you), iOS sends the postback to the ad network, which forwards it to AppsFlyer.
+AppsFlyer decodes the CV according to your mapping into events processed just like decoded CVs set by the SDK.

-Implementation of custom conversion value requires that you upload a CSV file containing your conversion value mapping to the AppsFlyer platform.
+Implementing custom CV decode requires uploading a CSV file containing your CV mapping to the AppsFlyer platform.

 Decode mapping principles

-- Provide decode mapping for conversion values 1-63.
+- Provide decode mapping for fine conversion values (1-63), and coarse conversion values (low, medium, and high) for windows 1-3.
 It's not mandatory to map the entire range of values.
 For example, you can map values 1, 2, 10, and 43.

-- Conversion value 0 is always mapped to install.
+- CV 0 is always mapped to install.
 You can't set it.

 - The mapping table is uploaded to AppsFlyer in a CSV file.
 You can upload an updated mapping table as needed.

-- On receipt of a postback from iOS, the conversion value is decoded into events as illustrated in the examples.
+- Upon receiving a postback from iOS, the CV is decoded into events, as illustrated in the examples.

-- In order to best understand how to prepare the schema, review the mapping scenarios that follow.
+- To best understand how to prepare the schema, review the mapping scenarios that follow.

 - A given conversion value maps to one or more in-app events specified by you.
 In-app events have optional parameters.

-- For the purpose of the examples: assume that the install date is Feb 1 at 08:00.
+- For the examples: Assume that the install date is Feb 1 at 08:00.

 - The table that follows is an example decode mapping table.
 Its structure is similar to that of the CSV file required.
 Following the table are the events generated as a result of the decoding process.